digital-asset/daml/daml-lf/spec/transaction.rst

 (*since dev*)

-As of version 2.1, these additional fields are included:
+As of version dev, these additional fields are included:

 * `message KeyWithMaintainers`_ key_with_maintainers (*optional*)
 * ``bool`` by_key